 posts: transformResponseBody(json),

-In addition, you’ll notice that in the returned action, there’s a receivedAt
+You may notice that in the returned action, there is a receivedAt

 property, which returns Date.now()

 .
-In our test, we will skip testing this property since it changes each time the function is called.
-There are ways to test this, for example, mocking the Date.now
+In your test, you will skip testing this property because it changes each time the function is called.
+You can test this on your own by mocking the Date.now

-Now that we’ve selected the scope of what we need to do, let’s add the test for the receivePosts
+Now that you have selected the scope of what you need to do, you need to add the test for the receivePosts

 // Add the mockJSON response